CheeseW1zard/CS-351/Project-2/README.md

 $$
 \text{speed-up}_{\max} = \frac{1}{\,s + \frac{1 - s}{n}\,}.
 $$

-No matter how many threads you spawn, that serial work and the overhead of thread management and synchronization become the bottleneck—just like a turnstile at Disney World: a crowd of people still passes one at a time.

- is the number of threads.
 | Thread Count | Wall Clock Time | User Time | System Time | Speed- up |
 ------------- |:-------------:|------------- |:-------------: |-------------|
 |1|17.54|14.02| 0.89|1.00|